How will admission counselors evaluate your application?

 Contribute to the intellectual, cultural, social and civic life of the Institute, state, and nation.

 One of the biggest impacts on likelihood of admission (admit rate) for a student is residency.
-As a public university, Georgia Tech aims to ensure Georgia students are the majority of enrolled students.
-About a month after a student submits their application, we will post a residency status for application review on a student’s Admission Portal.
+As a public university, Georgia Tech aims to ensure Georgia students are the majority of our enrolled student population.
+Approximately 4-5 weeks after a student submits their application, we will post a residency status for application review on a student’s Admission Portal.

-Please note, separate from our admission evaluation, University System of Georgia Policy determines Tuition Classification for a student, which is the amount an enrolling student will be charged in tuition if they are admitted and choose to enroll.
+Please note, residency and tuition classification are different processes.
+Separate from our admission evaluation, University System of Georgia Policy determines Tuition Classification for a student, which is the amount an enrolling student will be charged in tuition if they are admitted and choose to enroll.
 We will display a student’s tuition classification in the Admission Portal only after a student is admitted.

 Review the Contribution to Community and Personal Essays sections above for more information about using AI when working on your application.

-We consider student discipline situations on an individual basis, within the framework of the values we uphold as a university.
+We consider student discipline situations on an individual basis and review all cases through the framework of the values we uphold as an institution.
 For complete details, read the Georgia Tech Discipline Review Policy.

 Review all of the possible first-year admission decisions that you may receive.